p0maTypez/Software-Engineering-/README.md

 # Random Password Generator

-A simple and secure random password generator built with Java (Spring Boot) for the backend and HTML/CSS/JavaScript for the frontend.
+A simple and secure random password generator built with Java for the backend and HTML/CSS/JavaScript for the frontend.

 ## Features